 3. Who are the internal/external stakeholders (actual or potential) that the policy will impact upon?

-Staff, Service Users, Other Public Sector organisations, Voluntary/Community/Trade Unions
+Staff, Service Users, Voluntary/Community/Trade Unions, New arrivals to the borough

 4. Is this policy associated with any other Council Policy (or Policies)?

 4a.
 If yes, please state the related Policy (or Policies)